Traffic Laws/Driving Rules

 - Check the date and time of your appearance and come to the courthouse 15 minutes to 30 minutes before your scheduled time.

-- Make sure your full name, address, and birth date are correct.
+- Make sure your full name, address, and birth date are correct on the ticket.

 If you are in jail, or have a case where you may go to jail in the future, the Public Defender may represent you if you cannot afford an attorney.
 You can call the Public Defenders office to see if they will appoint an attorney.
 They have interpreters who can help you speak to them.
 They will ask you questions about your income and your property.
 Call them as soon as possible so that an attorney can be with you at all of your court dates.